Built by Fire

 Fire consumes litter on the forest floor, creating optimal conditions for germination.
 While longleaf seeds can germinate almost anywhere (on rocks, logs, forest mulch), they survive best on mineral soil.
 New germinants are susceptible to fire, however, until reaching the grass stage.

-As grass stage longleaf focus growth underground in their roots, long. dense needles protect the bud above ground.
+Grass stage longleaf focus their growth underground in their roots while their long, dense needles protect the growth bud above ground.
 When a fire occurs, any burned or scorched needles will be quickly replaced with new growth.
 During the grass stage, longleaf pine seedlings are very resistant to fire damage.

 Fire Resistant, Not Fire-Proof